-As a young boy, James Gurney found it difficult to find books on dinosaurs, a subject that always captivated him.
-In Palo Alto, California, where he grew up, a childhood museum visit provided his first encounter with the skeleton of a formidable Allosaurus and a lifetime love of the prehistoric.
-When the museum was closed for the night, he pictured dinosaur skeletons “ stepping over the railing and stalking through the corridors before returning to their platforms at daybreak.”
+As a young boy, James Gurney (b.1958) found it difficult to find books on dinosaurs, a subject that always captivated him.
+In Palo Alto, California where he grew up, a childhood museum visit provided his first encounter with the skeleton of a formidable Allosaurus and a lifetime love of the prehistoric.
+When the museum was closed for the night, he pictured dinosaur skeletons “stepping over the railing and stalking through the corridors before returning to their platforms at daybreak.”

 Gurney’s daydreams soon inspired an interest in archaeology and lost civilizations.
 During his youth, National Geographic magazine provided ready access to tales of adventure and the cultures of the world.
 The artist recalls many hours spent after school excavating his suburban backyard for arrowheads or “even a lost temple.”

-As a student at the University of California at Berkley, James Gurney sought out professors with a passion for archaeology and paleontology and studied collections in regional museums.
+As a student at the University of California at Berkeley, James Gurney sought out professors with a passion for archaeology and paleontology, and studied collections in regional museums.
 He created careful drawings of Egyptian scarab carvings for a scientific publication, and after participating in an archaeological dig, decided to major in anthropology.

-The illustrator of seventeen United States postage stamps, James Gurney resides in the Hudson River Valley of New York, where he also enjoys pursuing his love of plein air (outdoor) painting inspired by the Hudson River School tradition of the nineteenth century.
+The illustrator of seventeen U.S. postage stamps, James Gurney resides in the Hudson River Valley of New York, where he also enjoys pursuing his love of plein air (outdoor) painting inspired by the Hudson River School tradition of the 19th century.

-Solo exhibitions of his artwork have been presented at The Smithsonian Institution, The Norman Rockwell Museum, The Norton Museum of Art, and The Delaware Art Museum, among others.
-He is a popular lecturer at art schools, movie studios and game companies.
-His book, Color and Light: A Guide for the Realist Painter was Amazon’s #1 bestselling book on painting for over 52 weeks, and was based on his daily blog, gurneyjourney.blogspot.com.
-James is also the author of “Pyle as Picturemaker,” an essay in Howard Pyle: American Master Rediscovered, published by the Delaware Art Museum.
+Solo exhibitions of his artwork have been presented at The Smithsonian Institution, Norman Rockwell Museum, The Norton Museum of Art, and the Delaware Art Museum, among others.
+He is a popular lecturer at art schools, movie studios, and game companies.
+His book, Color and Light: A Guide for the Realist Painter, was based on his daily blog, gurneyjourney.blogspot.com, and was Amazon.com’s #1 bestselling book on painting for over 52 weeks.
+Gurney is also the author of “Pyle as Picturemaker,” an essay in Howard Pyle: American Master Rediscovered, published by the Delaware Art Museum.

 Illustrations by James Gurney